Honolulu County, Hawaii: Politics

 Honolulu County, like the rest of Hawaii, is a stronghold of the Democratic Party.
-Despite this, it has tended to be the most Republican-leaning county in the state, with the exception of the 2024 election, when Kauai County claimed this distinction.
+Despite this, it has tended to be the most Republican-leaning county in the state, with the exception of the 2024 election, when Kauaʻi County claimed this distinction.
 The urban center of Honolulu itself, and the whole southeastern portion of Oahu, including Kaneohe and Kailua, is where most of the Democratic strength in the county lies.
 Republican majorities can be found around the southwest and western shores, and also the far north shore.